Exporting to macOS with the WKWebView wrapper

 Conclusion

-The macOS wrapper export option provides a lightweight option for publishing to macOS, using a system-provided webview to power your game.
+The macOS wrapper export option provides a lightweight option for publishing to macOS, using a system-provided webview to power your project.
 It's a convenient option since it has a low file size and doesn't require setting up web hosting.
-Remember to notarize your app before broader distribution.
+Remember to sign and notarize your app before broader distribution.

 • 5 Comments